mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- *Frameshift*
 			- Base-pair **insertion or deletion** alters the reading frame after the point of mutation
 		- Sickle cell disease caused by single point mutation
-	- Spontaneous mutation are errors during DNA replication or repair
+	- *Spontaneous* mutation are errors during DNA replication or repair
+	- *Induced* mutations are physical, chemical and biological agents that generate mutations